SpyrosTTK/HvACC-Settings/README.md

 All six files included in the package are mandatory in order to operate CPDLC & ACARS.
 If you already have the Callsigns and Settings files, you should add the CPDLC files.
 Make sure that you have a Hoppie ACARS code from here >> https://www.hoppie.nl/acars/system/register.html

 You can also add a file called TopSkyCPDLCsound.wav to get notified whenever a CPDLC or ACARS message comes through!
-(Bassicaly any sound you want below 1 second).
+(Bassically any sound you want below 1 second).

 Finally, to operate CPDLC you should modify the Tags.txt or the Lists (Sector Exit or Inbound) and include the TopSky functions on top of the Euroscope ones.